erikdonohoo/erikdonohoo.com/README.md

 TODO:
 + Fix 'signout' button to not quickly change to 'Leave Anyway' before signing out and changing page
-+ Add scoreboard and personal best to snake game
++ Add ability to "refresh" personal best and high scores